 In these circumstances, you will probably become non-resident from your date of departure.
 In which case, you will only pay UK tax on income arising in the UK up until your date of departure.
 You will not pay UK tax on income from working overseas.
 You may therefore be due a tax refund in respect of any pre-departure earnings, which HMRC will issue to you on receipt of form P85 (this is because if you leave the UK part-way through the tax year, as an employee you will only have received part of your tax free personal allowance under PAYE, when you are actually entitled to the whole amount).

-There is more information about becoming non-resident in HM Revenue & Customs’ (HMRC) RDR1 booklet on GOV.UK.
+There is more information about becoming non-resident in HMRC's RDR1 booklet on GOV.UK.

 Remember: leaving the UK, does not mean that you are automatically non-resident from that point – you could remain resident and liable to UK tax on your worldwide income.
 See our section on residence for more information on this.

 Even if you remain UK resident you will probably be due a tax refund in respect of your pre-departure earnings if you do not work abroad for the rest of the tax year (up to 5th April) as these will be your only earnings in the tax year.
-You could therefore use the form P85 to try and trigger HMRC to issue this refund without waiting until the end of the tax year.
+You could therefore use the form P85 to try and trigger HMRC to issue this refund, without having to wait until the end of the tax year.